gvwilson/thirdbit/src/fiction/leaderboard/index.md

 but was neither surprised nor disappointed when I declined.
 She didn't know what was happening—the NDA really was that tight—but she knew *something* was up.
-"Don't second-guess yourself," she ordered sternly, kissing my cheek for emphasis before climbing into the back of a putt-putt with an actual human driver.
+"Don't do anything I would," she ordered sternly, kissing my cheek for emphasis before climbing into the back of a putt-putt with an actual human driver.